 Well, the conversation could run on similar lines or be very different.
-Those people that root for us because they have a close relationship get “onside” with us and our thoughts very quickly.
+Those people that root for us because we have a close relationship with them get ‘on side’ with us and our thoughts very quickly.
 They seem to know how we are feeling.
 It’s why we like them and want to be around them.
 They understand and sympathise.
 They want the best for us.

 A trained coach can understand our challenges and give us their complete attention.
 They will help us feel comfortable about expressing our thoughts.
-A great coach will feel for all intents and purposes like a friend, a confidant and someone with our interests at their heart.
+A great coach will feel, for all intents and purposes, like a friend; a confidant, someone with our interests at their heart.
 That interest is genuine because it is professional.
 Our success means they are a success.
 A coach wants us to achieve goals and overcome challenges.
-When they help us do this others are drawn to them.
+When they help us do this, others are drawn to them.

 A second difference is they help us explore our options, choices and actions.
 When we make decisions based on such exploration we are far more likely to go and put those thoughts into action.
 A great coach will guide our thinking with their own.
 They listen to what we are saying whilst tapping into their own personal resources with the single goal of helping us.
 These resources may be other tools, training, and knowledge but also experience.
 It’s this that powers their questions and guides our thinking.